-(Reuters) -More U.S. companies are modifying their diversity, equity, and inclusion (DEI) programs meant to boost racial and ethnic representation at workplaces amid rising pressure from conservative groups.
+(Reuters) – Walmart became the latest U.S. company to cut back some diversity, equity, and inclusion (DEI) programs meant to boost racial and ethnic representation at workplaces against the backdrop of rising pressure from conservative groups.

 At least six major U.S. companies, including JPMorgan Chase, modified their DEI policies last year, according to a Reuters review of corporate statements.